joshuamarie/joshuamarie/README.md

 Hey there!
 I'm Joshua - Specialized in statistical modeling, numerical analysis, and software development, and still currently curious for the new things.
-I adapt many things.
 Welcome to my GitHub.

 ---